 With this in mind, we created The 5% Challenge.

-Begin the challenge right now by calculating what 1% of your paycheck is and set up an automatic transfer of that amount.
-To give you an example, if your take home pay is $2,000, then 1% is just $20.
-That’s the equivalent of a pizza!
+It’s not too late to join the challenge.
+You can begin right now by calculating what 1% of your paycheck is and set up an automatic transfer of that amount to a savings account.
+To give you an example, if your take-home pay is $2,000 per paycheck, then 1% is just $20.

-The next step of the challenge happens in March when you’ll increase the amount going into savings by 1/2%.
-If your take home pay is $2,000, 1/2% is just $10.
+The next step of the challenge happens in May when you’ll increase the amount going into savings by 1/2%.
+If your take-home pay is $2,000, 1/2% is just $10.
 The total amount being saved each paycheck is $30.

 The 5% Challenge

 - Click here to send an email letting me know you’re in: 5% Challenge.

 - Set up an automatic transfer of 1% of your paycheck to your savings account of choice.

 - Every other month, you’ll receive an email letting you know it’s time to increase your savings by either 1 or ½%.